Jayce0625/glsan/README.md

 # GLSAN
 GLSAN is a network for drone-view small object detection.
+This version is derived from dengsutao/glsan and fixes some bugs.
 ## Installation
 Our source codes are mainly based on [Detectron2](https://github.com/facebookresearch/detectron2), see [Detectron2.installation](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md).
 ## Get Started